kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 Virtual threads make concurrency cheap.
 They do not make inefficient access patterns efficient.

-## The Best Database Operation Is Often the One You Do Not Execute
+## The Best Database Operation Is Often the One You Do Not Execute { #best-database-operation }

 Explicit repositories make it natural to optimize query count.
 Instead of load entity then lazily access three relationships, design one projection.